mattclarke/epics_bot/README.md

 * "BOT_CHANNEL_ID"
 * "SLACK_BOT_TOKEN"

 These values can be obtain from Slack.
-The "SLACK_BOT_TOKEN" will be assign when you create the bot via Slack's webpage.
+The "SLACK_BOT_TOKEN" will be assigned when you create the bot via your team's Slack webpage.

 The other details can be obtained via code, for example the "BOT_ID" can be found like so: